pramodnhc/CustomerResourceManagement/README.md

 Day 1--Created a LoginPage.
-Day 2--Created HomePage and Add New Project.
+Day 2--Created HomePage and Add New Product.